 The film is loaded with stereotypical characters, out in the woods playing a reality show game while getting offed one by one.
 Chicks take off their tops, kids film a porn on the side, obnoxious guy thinks it’s hot to be teamed with a lesbian and resorts to toilet humor.
 But who cares?
 We just want to see them get sliced and diced, and they do.
 Plus, have I mentioned, Henry Rollins is shirtless?
 Oh, I have?
 Well, did I also mention he gets roped and bound upside down?

-The nastiness is good n plenty in this one.
+The nastiness is good n’ plenty in this one.
 We’re introduced to a female cannibal inbred backwoods freak with a freak baby.
 One male freak jerks off while watching a hot chick lying by the lake—which begs the question, if they think these women are so hot to look at…why do they mutilate them and make them into dinner?
-This scene quickly gets horrifying because the cannibal perv is caught in the act by his freak bitch—who then runs out on the shore with a knife screaming like a banshee.
+This scene quickly gets horrifying because the cannibal perv is caught in the act by his jealous freak bitch.
 Can you imagine sunning yourself in the middle of the woods when one of these things comes bursting from the forest heading right for you???

 But the ultimate moment in this movie (putting aside Henry Rollins shirtless and hog-tied) has to be the freaks playing a game of sex decoy…sick.
 However, the film does eventually resort to more of a torture porn feel that quite resembles dinner scenes out of classics like The Texas Chainsaw Massacre.
 When all is said and done, we’re left with the promise of a bright future for our cannibal inbred backwoods freaks: a baby sucking on a finger…

 Wrong Turn 3: Left for Dead (2009)